Stellantis/api-standards/api-style-guide.md

 ### Filtering

->  Filtering allows consumers to only fetch data that matches their conditions.
+Filtering allows consumers to only fetch data that matches their conditions.
+Filtering MUST be done using `GET` requests.

  - **Single-Value / Single-Criteria Filtering**
  `GET /customers?name=John` : get all customers whose names is `John`